 Why does a browser need to save my history?

 If you visited another Computer Hope page (e.g., our download page) because this page already loaded many of the same files, the browser only needs to download two files instead of eight files.
 On more bloated web pages, you may be downloading dozens and even hundreds of different files.
 For these web pages, not having to download an additional dozen or more files can significantly increase the load time of the web page.

-Note: A web page and any of the files served from a web server can be set to have a small cached time that time-out after a few minutes, hours, or days and can also be set to not cache on a computer.
-For servers with these settings, the browser will download the file again from the server.
+Any files served from a web server can be set to have a small cached time that times out after a few minutes, hours, or days.
+It also can be configured not to cache on a user's computer.
+For servers with these settings, the browser downloads the file again from the server.
 Also, server-side scripts are never cached, but the pages created by the scripts may be cached.

 Anyone concerned about their privacy or want to hide pages they have visited can clear their Internet cache (history).
 If you clear your Internet browser history frequently, you may also want to consider using incognito mode.

 Yes.
 By default, all Internet browsers save your browsing history because of all of the advantages it has when browsing the Internet.
 As mentioned above, if you're concerned about your privacy while browsing you can use incognito mode to prevent your browser from saving your browsing history.